The Large Hadron Collider

 Related Links

-Super-smash up
+Super-Smash up

 Will the LHC Destroy the World?

 Prior to the activation of the LHC, some people voiced concern that it would destroy the world.
-Click here to read about the five most common fears about the LHC and reasons for why you should not be worried.
+Click here to read about the five most common fears about the LHC and reasons why you should not be worried.